MeTheFlea/dotfiles/setup-notes.md

 if you want to run something that needs an X-server, add DISPLAY=:0 (correct display) before the script you want to run (e.g. change bg with feh)

 # Mounting with rclone
+setup a user service to mount whatever on inital login

 Use a cache backend, example config:

 [dropbox-cache]